thingsboard/thingsboard.github.io/docs/user-guide/install/building-from-source.md

 #### Build

-The following command will build thingsboard project:
+Run the following command from the thingsboard folder to build the project:

 ```bash
 mvn clean install